lolka123455/lolka123455/README.md

 ## 🙋‍♂️ About Me

-- 🕮 During my training, I learned : **Kotlin ,JSON,GSON,Android Architecure Components: Room, Git,Android
+- 🕮 During my training, I learned : **Kotlin,GSON,Room, Git,Basecamp,Bitbucket,Android
-SDK,Firebase,Retrofit2,RxJava2, Coroutines, Dagger 2, MVVM,SOLID**
+SDK,Firebase,Retrofit2,RxJava2,Flow,Coroutines,Dagger 2, MVVM**

 - 📈 An application on Kotlin with an up-to-date stack of technologies for displaying cryptocurrencies and information about each cryptocurrency [CryptoCheck](https://github.com/lolka123455/CryptoCheck)